Discover the world through travel & beyond!

 Bearizona drive-through wildlife park (Photo credit: Colleen Lanin)

-15. Choose the right snacks for your Grand Canyon road trip.
+18. Pack the right Grand Canyon road trip snacks.

-Cape Cod potato chips at the Grand Canyon
+Cape Cod chips at the rim of the Grand Canyon

 Want to learn more tips for planning your family trip to the Grand Canyon?
 I found Fodor's Arizona & The Grand Canyon to be a useful guide before and during our getaway.
 Get the latest edition today!

-For additional Arizona vacation ideas, read our tips for visiting Prescott with kids, Arizona's Territorial Capital.
+For additional American Southwest vacation ideas, read my tips for visiting Prescott with kids, Arizona’s Territorial Capital.

-Keep these Grand Canyon vacation tips for future reference.
+Make sure to keep these Grand Canyon vacation tips and kid-friendly activities for future reference.
 Simply save the graphic above to Pinterest.
-We hope you'll follow Travel Mamas on Pinterest while you're at it!
+We hope you’ll follow Travel Mamas on Pinterest while you’re at it!

 Do you have any questions about visiting Grand Canyon with kids?
 Want to share a tip for planning a family trip to the Grand Canyon?
 Let us know in the comments below!

-A Note from The Travel Mama: I received compensation and free products from Cape Cod Chips related to this story.
+A Note from The Travel Mama: I received a travel budget and free products from Cape Cod Chips related to this story when it launched in 2016.
+All opinions are mine, as always.
+This story is regularly updated to provide helpful, accurate information to readers like you.

 1. Thank you for putting this together.
 The train ride sounds awesome!
 I have 4 kids 2-10 year old.
 How long would you recommend exploring the canyon to then get back on a 2 hour train ride home?